Performance Killer

 3. Uncompressed and non-summarised code

-4. Lack of above-the-fold optimization
+4. Lack of Above the Fold Optimization

-5. Pages far too large
+5. Far too large websites

 WordPress Speed Killer 1: Missing Caching